RasaHQ/taipo/README.md

 ## Roadmap

-- Implement a Greek character translator, [see forum inspiration](https://forum.rasa.com/t/phonetics-featurizer/42132/17) and [available package](https://pypi.org/project/transliterate/).
+- Implement phonetic typo generator.
+Not all spelling mistakes are caused by a keyboard after all.